king-s-org/eiip.org.cn/README.md

 I'm Shangdian (King) Han.

+I played a key role in developing Microsoft's Office AI.

+High-quality code generation will be the most important development for human civilization in the near future, for the simple reason that code shapes our world today.

 - 🔭 Prev [@Microsoft](https://github.com/microsoft/ 'Microsoft') Research
 - 🏰 Prev [@Huawei](https://github.com/Huawei/ 'Huawei')
 - 🌱 UC Berkeley - CS & Math